justEhmadSaeed/todo-it/README.md

 A simple & elegant app to keep track of your activities.
 </p>

+## 🔥 Features

+- Add your todos.
+- Toggle the checkbox to cross/uncross todos.
+- Long press the todo to delete it.

 ## 🐱‍🚀 Installation

 If you want to try this app in your android device, then all you need to do is:

-- Go to release & download compatible apk to enjoy the To-do it app 🤞
+- Go to the release page of this repo & download the compatible apk(armx64 for android) to enjoy the app 🤞

 ## ▶ Preview